Traditional Midwifery Services:

 - Monthly payments in some amount are expected.

 - Lab work & tests are an additional fee.
 Ask for a price sheet.

 We are always willing to work with a client’s particular financial situation.
 We understand that the ability to pay out of pocket for a homebirth is easy for some families, but not the case for many families and often times very difficult for those who need the option of affordable homebirth the most.
-Our fees are set to allow for flexible payments and partial barter/trade — in hopes that we can make homebirth a reality to all families, not just those with the financial means.
+Our fees are set to allow for flexible payments — in hopes that we can make homebirth a reality to all families, not just those with the financial means.
 Our fees are much lower than most insurance deductibles.
-If you are in need of utilising a payment plan or interested in partial barter/trade options, please contact us for more information.
+If you are in need of utilising a payment plan or our sliding fee scale, please contact us for more information.

 If you are transferring care late in your pregnancy, we may be able to offer you a discount.
 Please inquire.